yogeshbhallaa/digital-food-ordering-project/README.md

 Create the required MySQL database, import these scripts, and update the application's database connection settings for your local environment.

-> **Security note:** Do not commit real database passwords or production credentials.
-The original application contains a local database connection value; replace it with your own development credentials before running the project.

 ## 🚀 Setup

 ### Prerequisites